-According to T.C.A. § 49-6-6015(b), if requested by a parent or student, a test administrator (TA) may allow a student an additional optional time period (calculated above), to ensure students are able to finish the assessments completely.
+According to Public Chapter 978 passed by the Tennessee 112th General Assembly, if requested by a parent or student, a test administrator (TA) may allow a student an additional optional time period (calculated above), to ensure students are able to finish the assessments completely.
 The required times posted above represent testing time appropriate for 95% of students.
 TAs may add the optional additional time, up to the amount listed in parenthesis, as requested while adhering to all test security measures and test procedures.
-Additional time does not supersede a Local Education Agency (LEA) or public charter school's obligation to comply with the federal Individuals with Disabilities Education Act (20 U.S.C. § 1400 et seq.), or Section 504 of the Rehabilitation Act (29 U.S.C. § 794).
-Additional time requested, therefore, should NOT take the place of extra time accommodations outlined in a student's individualized education program (IEP), individualized learning plan (ILP), and/or Section 504 plan.
+Additional optional requested time allowed by PC978 does not supersede a Local Education Agency (LEA) or public charter school's obligation to comply with the federal Individuals with Disabilities Education Act (20 U.S.C. § 1400 et seq.), or Section 504 of the Rehabilitation Act (29 U.S.C. § 794).

+Additional time requested, therefore, should NOT take the place of extra time accommodations outlined in a student's individual educational plan (IEP), individual learning plan (ILP), and/or Section 504 plan.